-Fourier Transform Nuclear Magnetic Resonance spectrometer.
-This instrument allows for the detailed analysis of the structure of organic molecules Ultraviolet-Visible Spectrophotometer - This diode array instrument analyzes the electronic absorption of molecules in solution.
-In addition to simple absorption spectra, a temperature-controlled housing allows for the examination of kinetics data.

-Gas Chromatography/Mass Spectrometry - This instrument separates complex mixtures of molecules and identifies substances by measuring the molecular weight and fragmentation analysis of each molecule.
-This is the kind of instrument commonly used in a wide variety of analytical labs across the country including forensic analysis by the FBI and drug-screening at the Olympics.
-Infrared Spectrometer - IR spectroscopy is widely used in both organic and inorganic chemistry to examine the vibration of atoms within molecules.
-This kind of analysis is a diagnostic for the internal structure of the molecule.
-High Pressure Liquid Chromatograph - HPLC is another very common method of separating complex mixtures.
-These instruments see heavy use in the pharmaceutical industry in the analysis of new drugs and their metabolites.
-Electrophoresis - Electrophoresis equipment is used for the separation and analysis of proteins and amino acids in biochemistry.

-Atomic Absorption Spectrometer - Atomic absorption spectroscopy is used to detect the presence and amount of metal atoms in very dilute solutions.
-It is widely used in labs that analyze the purity of water.

-Laser lab - A Nd:YAG laser and a Helium-Neon (HeNe) laser, used to study photochemical reactions.

-Electrochemistry workstation - Electrochemical experiments are used for the analysis of very low concentrations of species in solution and for studying electron transfer reactions relevant to corrosion, neurochemistry or fuel cells.
-Scanning Tunneling Microscope (STM) - Allows the user to image the surface of a material on the nanometer scale.
-Chemical reactions can be studied at the atomic level using this instrument.

-Fiber Optic Spectrometer - The department owns two fiber optic UV/Vis spectrometers.
+- Fourier Transform Nuclear Magnetic Resonance spectrometer.
+This instrument allows for the detailed analysis of the structure of organic molecules - Ultraviolet-Visible Spectrophotometer This diode array instrument analyzes the electronic absorption of molecules in solution.
+In addition to simple absorption spectra, a temperature-controlled housing allows for the examination of kinetics data. - Gas Chromatography/Mass Spectrometry This instrument separates complex mixtures of molecules and identifies substances by measuring the molecular weight and fragmentation analysis of each molecule.
+This is the kind of instrument commonly used in a wide variety of analytical labs across the country including forensic analysis by the FBI and drug-screening at the Olympics. - Infrared Spectrometer IR spectroscopy is widely used in both organic and inorganic chemistry to examine the vibration of atoms within molecules.
+This kind of analysis is a diagnostic for the internal structure of the molecule. - Raman Spectrometer Raman spectroscopy is used to determine molecular structure based on the scattering of laser light by a sample. - High Pressure Liquid Chromatograph HPLC is another very common method of separating complex mixtures.
+These instruments see heavy use in the pharmaceutical industry in the analysis of new drugs and their metabolites. - Electrophoresis Electrophoresis equipment is used for the separation and analysis of proteins and amino acids in biochemistry. - Atomic Absorption Spectrometer Atomic absorption spectroscopy is used to detect the presence and amount of metal atoms in very dilute solutions.
+It is widely used in labs that analyze the purity of water. - Laser lab A Nd:YAG laser and a Helium-Neon (HeNe) laser, used to study photochemical reactions. - Electrochemistry workstation Electrochemical experiments are used for the analysis of very low concentrations of species in solution and for studying electron transfer reactions relevant to corrosion, neurochemistry or fuel cells. - Scanning Tunneling Microscope (STM) Allows the user to image the surface of a material on the nanometer scale.
+Chemical reactions can be studied at the atomic level using this instrument. - Fiber Optic Spectrometer The department owns two fiber optic UV/Vis spectrometers.
 One is a low-resolution instrument used to measure the emission of atoms as well as the electronic absorption of molecules in solution.
 The other instrument is a high-resolution unit and is used to investigate electronic and vibrational excitation of molecules.